The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Thursday, 21th of February of 2019, the sun rose in Redfish Point (Manatee River) at 7:02 am and sunset will be at 6:26 pm.
-In the high tide and low tide chart, we can see that the first high tide was at 2:08 am and the next high tide will be at 3:16 pm.
-The first low tide was at 9:49 am and the next low tide will be at 9:32 pm.
+Today Saturday, 20th of April of 2024, the sun will rise in Redfish Point (Manatee River) at 6:59:37 am and sunset will be at 7:57:46 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:15 am and the next high tide will be at 12:56 pm.
+The first low tide will be at 7:15 am and the next low tide at 7:46 pm.

-Today we have 11 hours and 24 minutes of sun.
-The solar transit was at 12:44 pm.
+Today we will have 12 hours and 58 minutes of sun.
+The solar transit will be at 1:28:41 pm.

-The tidal coefficient today is 109.
-With such a high coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 105.
-The day ends with a tidal coefficient of 100.
+The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 74.
+The day ends with a tidal coefficient of 77.

-The following graph shows the progression of the tidal coefficient in the month of February of 2019.These values give us a rough idea of the tidal amplitude in Redfish Point (Manatee River), forecast in February.
+The following graph shows the progression of the tidal coefficient in the month of April of 2024.These values give us a rough idea of the tidal amplitude in Redfish Point (Manatee River), forecast in April.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
-But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Redfish Point (Manatee River) and the wind and wave forecast in Redfish Point (Manatee River) before you go fishing.
+But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Redfish Point, the wind in Redfish Point and the surf forecast in Redfish Point before you go fishing.

 When the solunar period coincides with sunrise or sunset, we can expect more activity than initially planned.
 These peak periods are reflected in green.
 We additionally point out in the chart the periods of greatest activity during the year with a big blue fish on the period bar + info